 However, if you’re on a budget, the Colombian-Caribbean island of San Andrés, makes a fantastic alternative.
 While San Andrés might not be as cheap as Bogota and other major Colombian cities, it’s still considerably cheaper than The Caribbean.
 And although San Andres might not have the atmosphere that its lively Colombian rival beach-city Cartagena has, if you’re purely looking to relax on a gorgeous beach with a cocktail in hand, it’s really second to none.

-Gustavo Rojas Pinilla International Airport is the main airport in San Andrés.
+Gustavo Rojas Pinilla International Airport (ADZ) is the main airport in San Andrés.
 The best way to reach San Andrés airport is to fly into Bogota and then get a connecting flight with Avianca, LATAM Colombia, Viva Air Colombia or Wingo.
 However, San Andrés is also served regionally by Air Panama, Air Transat and Satena.

 San Andrés beach